Making a Murderer: FBI's LeBeau and Special Prosecutor Gahn disapprove of the situation they find themselves in.

 "Do you have an opinion, to a reasonable degree of scientific certainty, whether the blood stains from Teresa Halbuck's RAV 4, that you tested, came from the vial of blood, of Steven Avery, that was in the Manitowoc County Clerk of Court's office?"

 Consider his words teamed with the nonverbal cues.
-He shakes his head when mentioning, "(collected from the)...
-RAV 4".
+He shakes his head when mentioning, "collected from the RAV 4".
 Notice he says, "EDTA tube" with no mention of Steven Avery's blood.
-He shows contempt (hatred) and indicates he isn't confident in his words (shrug), Then hesitates, "um", and continues with another key statement, "that was provided to us".
-Again, this could suggest his doubt in the samples provided to him.
+He shows contempt and indicates he isn't confident in his words (shrug), Then hesitates, "um", and continues with another key statement, "that was provided to us".
+Again, this could suggest his doubt in the samples provided to him?

 At the end of this, LeBeau, sends a look of curiosity (eyebrows raised, head back), as if to say "Did you get what you wanted?" or to judge behavioural responses from the prosecution.

-Back up to 1:31 again, when Gahn asks the first question that we looked at.
+Back up to where Gahn asks the first question that we looked at.

-"Were you able to reach a conclusion, concerning the presence of EDTA, on the blood swabs, that you tested from Teresa (side head nod) Halbuck's RAV 4 (glance at Kratz), that were sent to you in this case?"
+"Were you able to reach a conclusion, concerning the presence of EDTA, on the blood swabs, that you tested from Teresa Halbuck's RAV 4 that were sent to you in this case?"

-His head quickly nods (points) sideways towards Kratz, (most likely an subconscious gesture), as he unlocks his fingers and moves his hand towards his glasses on the table.
-He immediately drops his head to conceal a fleeting glance towards Kratz (we look to our superiors [real or perceived] to judge their response), then puts on his glasses (possible blocking behaviour; we block with our body or objects, when we don't like something).
-All of this happened within 2 seconds (1:38 - 1:40).
+Gahn’s head quickly nods sideways towards Kratz, (most likely a subconscious gesture), as he unlocks his fingers and moves his hand towards his glasses on the table.
+He immediately drops his head to conceal a fleeting glance towards Kratz–we look to our superiors, real or perceived, to judge their response.

-Gahn is clearly uncomfortable (sudden abundance of behaviours), and aware of close surveillance from Kratz.
-I have to question why, at this particular point in the question:
+This sudden abundance of behaviours shows Gahn is uncomfortable and aware of close surveillance from Kratz.
+I have to question why, at this particular point in the question?:

-The images below capture Gahn's concealed (head down), fleeting glance towards Kratz, he then looks back towards LeBeau and sustains eye contact.
-These are all captured at 1:40 into the clip, they occur at a fraction of a second.
+The images below capture Gahn's concealed fleeting glance towards Kratz, he then looks back towards LeBeau and sustains eye contact.
+They occur at a fraction of a second.
 Meanwhile, Kratz closely observes Gahn's every move.

-Let's back up even more to 0:18, because there's another fleeting glance from Gahn towards Kratz.
-Let's see what he was saying at that moment.
+Let's back up even more because there's another fleeting glance from Gahn towards Kratz.
+Let's see what he was saying at that moment:

-"...An allegation of law enforcement officers planting evidence" (fleeting glance at Kratz).
+"…an allegation of law enforcement officers planting evidence"

-And another incidence occurs at 1:07.
-On this occasion it's a double glance.
-This time it's in response to LeBeau's words, funnily enough on the same topic of planting.
+And another, this time it's a double glance, in response to LeBeau's words, funnily enough on the same topic of planting:

-LeBeau and Gahn, if you're reading this, it's clearly evident that you were under pressure to 'perform' your part in the charade, and you were clearly uncomfortable the command.
+LeBeau and Gahn, if you're reading this, it's evident that you were under pressure to 'perform' your part in the charade, and you were clearly uncomfortable the command.
 Why?
 What threat or bribe had put you there?
-Isn't it time you step up and speak out with the whole truth?
+Is it time to step up and speak the truth?